ch-its/sales-copilot/README.md

-# Sovereign Copilot 🎙️⚡
+# Sales Copilot 🎙️⚡

 A high-performance, ultra-low latency AI companion for enterprise sales, built to process live audio, analyze context, and deliver real-time tactical coaching mid-conversation.
+This project was made in under 24 hours during HACKCU 2026 at the University of Colorado, Boulder.

 ## 🚀 The Architecture